Laravel-SN-Community/laravel.sn/README.md

 ## Production

-Afiyeu is hosted on [DigitalOcean](https://www.digitalocean.com) and uses [Laravel Forge](https://forge.laravel.com) to manage the server and deployments.
+Laravel.sn is hosted on [DigitalOcean](https://www.digitalocean.com) and uses [Laravel Forge](https://forge.laravel.com) to manage the server and deployments.
 ---

 ## Licence